KingRoboLizard/blockbench-diamondfire/README.md

 I might try to add it to the official plugin list or whatever it's called but I feel like the plugin needs to be a bit more organized before I do that.

 Basic usage instructions:
-Rename cubes to the block_id of what you want it to be:
+Rename cubes to the block_id of what you want it to be, for example:
 stone
 redstone_lamp